kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

       column of the :ref:`Built-in units table<table_built_in_units>` ,
       then the units reference SHALL be a reference to the built-in units corresponding to that row of the table.

+#.
+A :ref:`CellML infoset<specA_cellml_infoset>` MUST NOT contain a units
+   reference for which no referencing rule can be held to have been followed.

+#.
+It is noted, for the avoidance of doubt, that a units reference specified
+   within an imported CellML infoset SHALL refer to the :code:`units` or :code:`import units` element of the same :code:`name` within the imported (rather than importing) infoset.

 .. marker_units_reference1